 During these three months before the arrival of your little one, you need to pay special attention to your diet and health.
-We are going help you with exciting options and an understanding of the benefits of a healthy lifestyle.
+We are going to help you with exciting options and an understanding of the benefits of a healthy lifestyle.

 During your third trimester, it is best to let your body guide you when it comes to exercising and staying fit.
 Sometimes you may feel energized after a while on some days you will feel excessive muscle soreness and lethargy.

 Remember that strength training is still great for you.
 However, reduce the weights if you are training with weights to avoid a fall due to lack of balance.

-Squats: Squats are excellent exercises to engage in during your third trimester.
+Squats are excellent exercises to engage in during your third trimester.
 The full squat position can also help open the pelvis, thus aiding the process of labor and childbirth.

-Gentle abs: Gentle abdominal exercises are the best, as they do not cause your abdominal muscles to over-strain.
+Gentle abdominal exercises are the best, as they do not cause your abdominal muscles to over-strain.
 You can continue to do the simple pelvic tilt until the very end of your pregnancy.

 Your pelvic muscles are overstretched and weakened as you progress through your pregnancy.
 This can cause urinary incontinence leading to an embarrassing condition called leaking when you sneeze or laugh – before and after delivery.
 Hence it is important to do some pelvic floor exercises, also called Kegels, to improve muscle toning.

 Prenatal exercises help position the baby in an optimal position for childbirth and open your pelvis, thus enabling a normal delivery.
 Some of these amazing exercises are:

 Eat a healthy amount of protein-rich foods such as milk, soya, beef, eggs, fish, dried beans and lentils, and peanut butter during your third trimester.

 Some women experience high blood pressure during the third trimester of their pregnancy.
 As we know, salt can aggravate this and lead to unwarranted complications.
 Hence, it is best to reduce the intake of salt during your final trimester.

+taking care of pregnancy foods and exercises for third trimester is very important.
 Eat well, sleep well, exercise well, and feel on top of the world, for this is the most beautiful feeling in the whole wide world!
 Have a safe final trimester!